newmanno/sisana/README.md

 ```

 #### Inputs
- - `-n`: Path to either the indegree/outdegree file from lioness_df_indeg_outdeg_calculator.py or the lioness output file
+ - `-n`: Path to either the indegree/outdegree file from LIONESS_df_indeg_outdeg_calculator.py or the LIONESS output file
  - `-i`: File type of the input file (either pickle or csv)
  - `-o`: Path to directory to output file to
  - `-f`: File type of output file